 Placement of students is based on age and prior knowledge (if any) of German.
 Depending on the learning abilities of students, teachers apply a variety of techniques in the classroom, including the use of language games and song as well as a progressive text book series.
 Reports are issued to students each year.

-We hold classes on Saturday mornings and Monday afternoons.
+We hold classes on Saturday mornings (Monday afternoon classes have been discontinued in 2023 due to a lack of numbers).
 We follow the normal school calendar and break for school holidays.
 Check our school calendar for exact dates.

 We reserve the right to cancel classes with insufficient numbers (minimum class size is generally 6 children).